 Today is World Radio Day.
 It was proclaimed on 3 November 2011 by UNESCO’s 36th General Conference after originally proposed by the Kingdom of Spain.
 The day is meant to celebrate radio in all its uses, so I’ll follow suit.
 Until recently radio was a very important part of my life.
 When I was an infant in England in the early 1950s the whole family used to sit around in the living room on a Sunday afternoon with the radio on.
 Then when we moved to Australia the radio always had a central role to play.
 It was on in the morning at breakfast time, partly for entertainment, and partly to keep track of the time so that we were not late.
 In the late afternoons there were a number of shows we listened to before dinner including my favorite, The Argonauts Club – a radio show for children featuring games and competitions, with the opportunity to send in your own contributions of poetry, essays, and plays (the best of which were read on the air).
 But what caught my most fervent attention for many years was amateur shortwave radio.

 My scout troop (1st Gawler) had a very active senior patrol that morphed into a rover patrol and they had an interest in shortwave radio.
 They had built a radio shack with a tall antenna on the grounds of the scout hut, and used their old, beat up, valve operated shortwave system to contact scouts around the world, especially during Jamboree on the Air (3rd weekend in October).
 Every year I went all day, well into the night, to take my turn chatting with scouts all over the world.
 For years after I had a dream that one day I would set up my own shortwave station.
 These were the days before easy global communications by telephone, let alone internet, and it resonated with me, as it did with many others.
-Here’s two versions of “The Radio Ham” by Tony Hancock (first the radio version, then the television version) to get the general flavor:
+Here’s the radio version of “The Radio Ham” by Tony Hancock (the television version is available if you hunt) to get the general flavor:

 “Ham radio” and “radio ham” are slang terms for amateur radios and their operators whose origin is unknown, although you’ll find the usual nonsense about etymology if you poke around – all ridiculous folk legends.
 Hancock really does capture the feel of ham radio in the 1950s and 1960s.